Peel Street (Montreal)

 (officially in rue Peel) is a major north–south street located in downtown Montreal, Quebec, Canada.
 The Street links Pine Avenue, near Mount Royal, in the north and Smith Street, in the Southwest borough, in the south.
 The street's southern end is at the Peel Basin of the Lachine Canal.
 The street runs through Montreal's shopping district.
 The Peel Metro station is named for the street.

 History

-Inaugurated on August 23, 1854, Peel Street was named after Sir Robert Peel (1788-1850), the former Prime Minister of the United Kingdom.
+Inaugurated on August 23, 1854, Peel Street was named after Sir Robert Peel (1788–1850), the former Prime Minister of the United Kingdom.
 Peel Street was originally a quiet residential street in the Golden Square Mile.
 Until 1959, Peel was known as Colborne Street south of Notre-Dame Street.
 Until 1968, the street was known as Windsor Street south of Dorchester Boulevard (today René Lévesque Boulevard).

+Each June during the weekend of the Canadian Grand Prix, Peel Street becomes host to a street festival known as Formula Peel or The Peel Formula Event.
+Over 400,000 visitors converge on Peel Street for what organizers call "the most prestigious event in downtown Montreal".